 Read the Cache Valley Evangelical Statement of Faith

 My name is Eli Brayley and I was born in Fredericton, New Brunswick, Canada on Nov.
 5, 1985.
 I was born into a Christian family, having parents who are both sincere believers in the Lord Jesus Christ.
-My earliest memories of life are filled with lots of church meetings and events, happy times of singing and dancing with various friends in our home, feeling a bit out of place at school, and lots of G.I.
-Joe wars and Hot Wheels races!
+My earliest memories of life are filled with lots of church meetings and events, happy times of singing with various friends in our home, enjoying but feeling a bit out of place at school, and lots of G.I.
+Joe wars and Hot Wheels races.

-My early education consisted of one year of kindergarten in a neighbors house and then 12 years of public school, at the end of which I graduated from Fredericton High School in 2003.
+My early education consisted of one year of kindergarten in a neighbors house and then twelve years of public school, at the end of which I graduated from Fredericton High School in 2003.
 During those years I developed a love for music, reading and writing.
 I loved to play soccer.
 Another thing I loved to do was debate.
 In retrospect I realize that I have always been passionate about discovering truth whenever there is an issue of disagreement, as I have always believed there are answers that can be known.
 Believing in God from a young age shaped the way I thought and lived.

 My family attended a large church in the downtown Fredericton area.
 When I was fourteen years old, our pastor, whom we all dearly loved, suddenly announced that he had been diagnosed with cancer, and this came as a great shock to me.
 He had served as the senior pastor for seven years and the church had been greatly blessed.
 To my young mind, it seemed ridiculous that God would want him to be removed.
 I had always believed that God could heal the sick, just as the Bible reveals how God performed many miracles throughout history.
 Therefore I truly believed that God would indeed heal our pastor.
 It made perfect sense to my young mind: God would heal our pastor and glorify His name throughout the whole city!
 I was simply waiting for it to happen.